rupsis/CourseProject/Source Code/README.md

         ... data
 ```
 A test and train directory need to exist with a `line.toml` file which specifies the metaData.
 Note: the test and train dataset are too large to be uploaded to this repo.
 Please see the link above to download the dataset.
-You need to put `line.toml` file in the downloaded train dataset in order for build_courpse to create the index.
+You need to put `line.toml` file in the downloaded train dataset in order for `build_courpse.py` to create the index.

 ```
 // line.toml